julianfortune/CS372-file-browser/README.md

 # CS372 File Browser
-An extra credit project from CS 372 Fall 2019 at Oregon State.
+An extra credit project from CS 372 Fall 2019 at Oregon State that transfers files between two processes using only sockets and TCP.

 ## Demo